awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 You can create new layers using the Lambda console or the Lambda API\.

-Layers can have one or more version\.
+Layers can have one or more versions\.
 When you create a layer, Lambda sets the layer version to version 1\.
 You can configure permissions on an existing layer version, but to update the code or make other configuration changes, you must create a new version of the layer\.

 **To create a layer \(console\)**